mu-semtech/file-service/README.md

     - ./data/my-project/uploads:/share/my-project/uploads
 ```

+### Resource base-URI

+The URI for a new upload-file resource is assembled by concatenating a resource-base with a uuid.
+The default base-URI is `http://mu.semte.ch/services/file-service/files/`.
+The base-URI is configurable through the environment variable `FILE_RESOURCE_BASE` and should contain the trailing `/`.
+Also see chapter "Data model > Resources" below for more information regarding upload file resources.

 ## REST API
 #### POST /files
 Upload a file.
 Accepts a `multipart/form-data` with a `file` parameter containing the uploaded file.